 - The Wall Street Journal

-Chairman of Intelligence Squared U.S. Robert Rosenkranz is CEO of Delphi Financial Group, an insurance company with some $10 billion in assets, and the founder of a group of investment and private equity partnerships.
-Previously, Mr. Rosenkranz was an economist with The RAND Corporation, where he was engaged in research on foreign policy issues and municipal finance.
-In 1969, he joined Oppenheimer & Company where he was a General Partner when he left to form Rosenkranz & Company, a private equity firm, in 1978.
+Robert Rosenkranz is CEO of Delphi Financial Group, an insurance company with some $10 billion in assets, and the founder of a group of investment and private equity partnerships.
+Previously, Mr. Rosenkranz was an economist with the RAND Corporation, where he was engaged in research on foreign policy issues and municipal finance.
+In 1969, he joined Oppenheimer & Company where he was a general partner when he left to form Rosenkranz & Company, a private equity firm, in 1978.
 He serves on the board of directors for the Manhattan Institute and the Lincoln Center Film Society in New York and of Policy Exchange, the center-right policy think tank in London.
 In 2009, Yale University dedicated Rosenkranz Hall, which houses faculty, staff, classrooms and workspaces for the Political Science and International and Area Studies departments.
 He has served on the Yale University Council (2001-2013).
-A member of the Council on Foreign Relations, he is also a member of the Yale School of Architecture Dean’s Council, and of the Visiting Committee for the Department of Photography at The Metropolitan Museum of Art.
-He has two adult children, Nicholas and Stephanie, both Constitutional law scholars, and is married to Alexandra Munroe, Senior Curator of Asian Art at the Guggenheim Museum.
+A member of the Council on Foreign Relations, he is also a member of the Yale School of Architecture Dean’s Council and of the Visiting Committee for the Department of Photography at The Metropolitan Museum of Art.
+He has two adult children, Nicholas and Stephanie, both constitutional law scholars, and is married to Alexandra Munroe, Senior Curator of Asian Art at the Guggenheim Museum.
 He is a graduate of Yale University (A.B. summa cum laude 1962) and Harvard Law School (J.D.
 1965).

-Executive Producer of Intelligence Squared U.S. debate series and Executive Director of The Rosenkranz Foundation.
-Ms. Wolfe is a five-time Emmy Award-winning journalist who spent over a decade as a producer for Ted Koppel’s Nightline on ABC News.
-During the course of her career, she has conducted interviews with leading newsmakers, heads of state, and celebrities, including Salman Rushdie, Henry Kissinger, Madeleine Albright, Yasser & Suha Arafat, and Yitzhak Rabin.
-After her Nightline tenure, Ms. Wolfe became an independent media consultant.
-Prior to Nightline, she worked for then-Ambassador Benjamin Netanyahu at Israel’s United Nations Mission and later became assistant managing editor at the Washington, DC-based foreign policy journal The National Interest.
+Dana Wolfe is the founding executive producer of IQ2US and the executive director of the Rosenkranz Foundation.
+After more than a decade as a producer for Ted Koppel’s Nightline, she worked as an independent media consultant for countless news divisions, including ABC News, CNBC, CNN, PBS Now, and Israeli Television.
+During the course of her career, Dana has conducted interviews with leading newsmakers, heads of state, and celebrities, including Salman Rushdie, Henry Kissinger, Madeleine Albright, Yasser and Suha Arafat, and Yitzhak Rabin.
+Among other accolades, her work has been recognized with five Emmys, a duPont-Columbia Award, and, most recently, three consecutive radio awards for IQ2US.
+Earlier in her career, she worked in Israel’s United Nations Mission for then-Ambassador Benjamin Netanyahu, before serving as assistant managing editor at the D.C.-based foreign policy journal The National Interest.
 A Canadian native, she began her television career in Toronto at CTV’s Canada AM.
-Ms. Wolfe received her B.A. from York University in Toronto and her M.A. in International Studies from New York University.
+Dana is a member and judge of the National Academy of Television Arts and Sciences, New York, and joined Retro Report’s Board of Directors in 2015.
+She received her B.A. from York University in Toronto and her M.A. in International Studies from New York University.

-Producer for Intelligence Squared U.S. and is a writer and media consultant.
+Lia Matthow is a writer and media consultant.
 She has served as a senior producer at CNN, MSNBC, and COURT TV and is the co-author of a book about Gen X working women titled Mid-Life Crisis at 30: How the Stakes Have Changed for a Generation (Rodale Press: March 2004).
 She holds a law degree from Georgetown University, has contributed to the National Law Journal and other national legal publications, and provided a law and technology column to MSNBC.com.

-Chief Audio Engineer and On-Location Recordist for Intelligence Squared U.S. since its inception in 2006.
+Damon Whittemore has been with IQ2US since its inception in 2006.
 His work as an audio engineer spans the globe and includes recordings for grammy-winning musical artists, corporate giants Nike, Dell, Hewlett-Packard and Intel, and work in renowned halls such as Carnegie Hall, Lincoln Center and St. Paul’s Cathedral.
 Damon owns his own studio in New York’s East Village (www.valvetone.com).
 Damon graduated from the University of North Carolina Asheville with a B.S. in Audio Engineering and Computer Science and holds a Master's in Television, Radio and Film from Syracuse University.